International Orientation and Check-In

 Please view the Campus Maps to familiarize yourself with the campus.
 Driving directions to the campus, maps of each building, parking, and more are available on this site.

-New International Student Orientation Spring 2019
+New International Student Orientation Fall 2019

 Plan for a full day of welcome, which includes information on various departments and resources on campus, health insurance, immigration check-in, on-campus job opportunities and GA/GPSI programs, getting your university iCard, a vendor fair, campus tours, and much more!
 Breakfast and lunch will be provided as well as beverages.
 Please bring your I-20 and passport to Orientation.